Skip to main content

 More

-Residence permit can be temporary (up to 1 year) or permanent.
-Residence permit is issued at diplomatic representation or administrative unit in Slovenia and can be renewed.
-It can be combined with working permit (Unified residence and work permit).
 Special type of residence permit is a EU Blue card – a residence permit valid for up to two years for highly qualified employment.

 More

 Work permit as such is issued only as “Unified residence and work permit”.
 Unified residence and work permit are issued at administrative units.
 Researchers and tertiary education teachers with hosting agreement with research or tertiary education organisation in Slovenia do not need work permit.
 However as soon as researcher or tertiary education teacher wishes to sign employment contract, he or she needs work permit.
+Read more - Employment and work of foreign nationals

 More